pmurati/MLOps/README.md

 <details>
 <summary>Show/Hide</summary></br>

+To conclude, here is a list with further steps that build on the existing framework:

-- use remote dvc cache/storage on cloud
+- setup a remote dvc cache/storage on cloud
 - setup MLFlow tracking server
-- more model options
+- include more model options, i.e. conceptualize a more modularized approach
-- test practicality of nested mlflow runs
+- test the practicality of nested mlflow runs
-- integrate automated deployment of endpoint for model
+- integrate automated deployment of endpoints for the models (via MLFlow)
-- moniotring
+- include monitoring of model performance

 </details>
 </p>